Can you get pregnant during perimenopause?

 In a nutshell

+Yes, you can still become pregnant.
 Despite hormonal changes that can complicate conception, many women in their 40s still successfully conceive.
 For those hoping to start or grow their family, tailored health screenings and expert advice are crucial.
-And if you’re not looking to conceive, understanding effective contraception is key.

 For women planning a pregnancy during their perimenopause stage, it’s important to undergo preconception counseling or evaluation, stick to a fixed schedule of counseling and screening, and leverage other health considerations to mitigate potential pregnancy-related risks and make their journeys healthy.
 For those not planning to get pregnant, it’s crucial to understand the available methods of contraception.